CreatorWorkflowsNow/lab_aemc/lab_1_configure/120_App_Engine.md

 ![](../images/2023-03-06-17-09-26.png)

 {: .note}
-> For the purposes if this lab, we are only reviewing where to manage the Flow Designer access settings
+> For the purposes of this lab, we are only reviewing where to manage the Flow Designer access settings

 {: .highlight}
 *For more information on managing User access to Flow Designer settings, see [[Product Documentation: User access to Flow Designer]](https://docs.servicenow.com/csh?topicname=user-access-flow-designer.html&version=latest)*